-Culture/religion/ ways of being Beliefs and practices pertaining to death Preparation of the body Ceremonies/funeral Native American Beliefs vary among Native American nations and individual families.
-Many Native Americans now individually identify with various religions and adhere to their teachings or blend those teachings with ancestral beliefs.
-May be similarities in thought that ancestors can guide the deceased or that death is a journey to another world, but these beliefs may not be the same across all Native American cultures.
-Family may or may not be present for death.
-Preparation of the body may be done by family, spiritual leaders, or a medicine person.
-Organ donation generally not preferred.
-For those adhering to ancestral beliefs, most burials are natural or green.
-Funerals may include ceremonies, Indigenous medicine, songs, and prayers that serve to guide a person's spirit to the spirit world.
-These are often led by a spiritual leader or medicine person connected to the tribal community or family.
-In the western Great Lakes, a fire may be lit for four days and four sacred medicines (tobacco, sage, sweetgrass and cedar) are offered during the deceased's journey to the spirit world.
-Hindu Beliefs include reincarnation, where a deceased person returns in the form of another, and Karma.
-Organ donation and autopsy are acceptable.
-Bathing the body daily is necessary.
-Death and dying must be peaceful.
-Customary for body to not be left alone until cremated.
-Prefer cremation within 24 hours after death.
-Ashes should be scattered in sacred rivers.
-Muslim Muslims believe in an afterlife and that the body must be quickly buried so that the soul may be freed.
+Culture/religion/ ways of being Beliefs and practices pertaining to death Preparation of the body Geremonies/funeral Muslim Muslims believe in an afterlife and that the body must be quickly buried so that the soul may be freed.
 Embalming and cremation are not permitted.
 Autopsy is permitted for legal or medical reasons only.
 After death, the body should face Mecca or the East.
 Body is prepared by a person of the same gender.
 Burial takes place as soon as possible.
 Women and men will sit separately at the funeral.
 Flowers and excessive mourning are discouraged.
 Body is usually buried in a shroud and is buried with the head pointing toward Mecca.
 Hmong Some Hmong believe that when a person dies their soul travels to their birthplace, then on to the afterlife where they are united with ancestors, and then reincarnated-hopefully back into their family of origin.
 Tradition states that if the funeral isn't conducted correctly, the soul of the deceased may become lost and be destined to wander for eternity.
-Many Hmong families believe a person will suffer if hard objects are buried with body, so they do not bury their loved one with buttons, zippers, or metal closures on their clothing.
-Some Hmong are buried in traditional dress, while others wear western clothing.
+Many Hmong people believe that both the immediate family and those who have lived with the family, as well as the deceased will suffer if hard objects, metal, wood, and plastic objects are buried with the body.
+Therefore, they do not bury their loved ones with buttons, zippers, needles, bobby pins, or metal closures on their clothing.
+This may even include removing medical pacemaker devices and knee and hip replacements.
+Only cloth or clothing can be buried.
+Some Hmong are buried in traditional dress, while others wear Western clothing.
 Often, family members will place additional clothing items in their casket.
-The ceremony typically lasts three days and includes the burning of incense and money.
-Music is incredibly important to the services, as the Hmong believe it guarantees safe passage to the afterlife.
-The traditional Hmong drum is often beat and the Hmong flute known as the "qeej" is played.
-Because of their belief in reincarnation, loved ones are not to show distress during the funeral, as they believe the focus should be on the rebirth of the soul.
-For Christian Hmong, the tribute still lasts three days, but church services are held throughout the day instead.
+Many Hmong people still practice traditionally based on shamanistic cultural rituals.
+There are also some Hmong families who practice Christianity nowadays.
+Traditional/Shamanism: The ceremony typically lasts three days and includes the burning of incense and traditional paper as "money" (ntawv nyiaj) that is formed to resemble rolls of coins, paper bills, and gold/silver bars for the deceased in the afterlife.
+Traditional musical instruments are played for important ritual practices and services, as the Hmong believe it guarantees safe passage to the afterlife.
+The traditional Hmong drum is often beaten and the Hmong bamboo reed pipe known as the "qeej" is played to direct the deceased into the afterlife.
+Christianity: For Christian Hmong, the tribute could last up to three days, but church services are held throughout the day instead.